nubank/state-flow/README.md

 Test helpers specific to your domain can make state-flow tests more readable and intention-revealing.
-When writing them, we recommend that you start with state-flow functions in the `state-flow.core` and `state-flow.state` namespaces.
+When writing them, we recommend that you start with state-flow functions in the `state-flow.api` namespace.
 If, for example, you're testing a webapp, you might want a `request` helper like this:

 ``` clojure
 (defflow users